IanHo2019/DID_Handbook/README.md

 ---

 ## Canonical, Classical, and Textbook DID
 Difference in differences, as the name implies, involves comparisons between two groups across two periods.
 The first difference is between groups and the second difference is always between time.
-Those units in a group that becomes treated after the treatment time are referred to as the **treated group**.
-The other units are referred to as the **control group**.
+Those units that becomes treated after the treatment time constitute the **treated group**; the other units constitute the **control group**.
 DID typically focuses on identifying and estimating the **average treatment effect on the treated (ATT)**; that is, it measures the average effect of the treatment on those who switch from being untreated to being treated.
-The dominant approach to implementing DID specifications in empirical research is to run **two-way fixed effects (TWFE)** regressions:
+The dominant approach to implementing DID approach in empirical research is to run a **two-way fixed effects (TWFE)** regression:
 $$Y_{it} = \alpha_i + \gamma_t + \beta D_{it} + \varepsilon_{it}$$
 where
   * $Y_{it}$ is outcome of interest;